cnick1/PPR/README.md

 The first entry in the array $K_1$ is precisely the 1x3 LQR gain matrix, hence an LQR controller can be computed by calling `ppr` with `degree` set to 2, which computes a quadratic value function approximation and a linear feedback.
 The remaining $K_i$ are the higher order gain matrices corresponding to quadratic, cubic, etc. feedback terms.

-A feedback law can be defined using the gain coefficient cell array `K` using an anonymous function based on the utility function `kronPolyEval'.
+A feedback law can be defined using the gain coefficient cell array `K` using an anonymous function based on the utility function `kronPolyEval`.
 Here we use the function to define both the LQR and PPR controllers, along with an "open-loop" controller corresponding to the uncontrolled system:
 ```
 uLQR = @(z) (kronPolyEval(K, z, 1));